ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 A λ-expression may only throw the checked exceptions declared in the interface implemented.

 The JRE has functional interfaces with up to two parameters (including native types).
 None of these allow throwing checked exceptions.
-This is important with Streams.
+This is important with Streams which use these.

 Word of God: Write exception wrappers.